|

 brushback -- An inside pitch that almost hits a batter

-can of corn -- An easy catch by a fielder
+can of corn -- A fly ball that is an easy catch by a fielder

 caught looking -- When a batter is called out on strikes